Chart Color Schemes

 Infrastructure

-Norville has emerging levels of nearby infrastructure activity, ranking in the 32ndth percentile nationally
+Norville has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified five projects likely to affect the region.
-Notable initiatives include New Bundaberg Hospital, St Vincent de Paul Social Housing Walkervale Bundaberg, Walkervale Social Housing Development, and Bundaberg Social Housing Program.
-The following list details those most relevant:.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified five projects likely impacting the area.
+Key projects are New Bundaberg Hospital, St Vincent de Paul Social Housing Walkervale Bundaberg, Walkervale Social Housing Development, and Bundaberg Social Housing Program.

 Professional plan users can use the search below to filter and access additional projects.